- Some users reported an unusual problem such as files and folders disappearing in Windows 10.

 Windows 10 issues aren’t common, but some issues are rather unusual.
-According to users, files and folder are disappearing on Windows 10.
-This can be a big problem and interfere with your work, therefore it’s crucial to fix this problem.
+According to users, files and folders are disappearing on Windows 10.

 - Press Windows Key + S and type File Explorer.
 Choose File Explorer Options from the list.